github/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token.md

 {% ifversion fpt %}{% data reusables.user_settings.removes-personal-access-tokens %}{% endif %}

+A token with no assigned scopes can only access public information.
+To use your token to access repositories from the command line, select `repo`.
+For more information, see “[Available scopes](/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes)”.

 ## Creating a token

 {% ifversion fpt %}1.
 [Verify your email address](/github/getting-started-with-github/verifying-your-email-address), if it hasn't been verified yet.{% endif %}